-Abstract Global warming is expected to increase the frequency and intensity of droughts in the 21st century, but the relative contributions from changes in moisture supply (precipitation) versus evaporative demand (potential evapotranspiration; PET) have not been comprehensively assessed.
-Using output from a suite of general circulation model (GCM) simulations from version 5 of the state-of-the-art Coupled Model Intercomparison Project (CMIP5), projected 21st-century drought trends are investigated using an offline calculated index of soil moisture balance (the Penman-Montieth based Palmer Drought Severity Index; PDSI).
-The PDSI calculations are used to quantify the respective contributions of precipitation and PET to projected drought trends.
-PDSI projections incorporating both precipitation and PET changes from the GCMs vary regionally, with robust cross-model drying in western North America, Central America, the Mediterranean, southern Africa, and the Amazon and robust wetting occurring in the Northern Hemisphere high latitudes and east Africa.
-These regional changes largely reflect the spatially heterogeneous response of precipitation in the models, although drying in the PDSI fields extends beyond the regions of reduced precipitation.
-This expansion of drought areas is attributed to globally widespread increases in PET, caused by increases in surface net radiation and the vapor pressure deficit.
-Increased PET not only intensifies drying in areas where precipitation is already reduced, it also drives areas into drought that would otherwise experience little drying or even wetting from precipitation trends alone.
-This PET amplification effect is largest
+Abstract Global warming is expected to increase the frequency and intensity of droughts in the twenty-first century, but the relative contributions from changes in moisture supply (precipitation) versus evaporative demand (potential evapotranspiration; PET) have not been comprehensively assessed.
+Using output from a suite of general circulation model (GCM) simulations from phase 5 of the Coupled Model Intercomparison Project, projected twentyfirst century drying and wetting trends are investigated using two offline indices of surface moisture balance: the Palmer Drought Severity Index (PDSI) and the Standardized Precipitation Evapotranspiration Index (SPEI).
+PDSI and SPEI projections using precipitation and Penman-Monteith based PET changes from the GCMs generally agree, showing robust cross-model drying in western North America, Central America, the Mediterranean, southern Africa, and the Amazon and robust wetting occurring in the Northern Hemisphere high latitudes and east Africa (PDSI only).
+The SPEI is more sensitive to PET changes than the PDSI, especially in arid regions such as the Sahara and Middle East.
+Regional drying and wetting patterns largely mirror the spatially heterogeneous response of precipitation in the models, although drying in the PDSI and SPEI calculations extends beyond the regions of reduced precipitation.
+This expansion of drying areas is attributed to globally widespread increases in PET, caused by increases in surface net radiation and the vapor pressure deficit.

-Benjamin I Cook NASA Goddard Institute for Space Studies 2880 Broadway, New York, NY 10025 Tel.: (212) 678-5669 E-mail: bc9z@ldeo.columbia.edu Jason E Smerdon
+B. I. Cook (\overline{\top}) NASA Goddard Institute for Space Studies, 2880 Broadway, New York, NY 10025, USA e-mail: benjamin.i.cook@nasa.gov